oxc-project/oxc/README.md

 The linter is fast to the extent that it feels broken.

-With a few rules implemented, testing in the [VSCode](https://github.com/microsoft/vscode) repo:
+With 20 rules implemented, testing in the [VSCode](https://github.com/microsoft/vscode) repo:

 ```
 vscode  main ❯ npx oxidation-compiler@latest lint src